civican/legisinfo/42-1/bills/C-44/bill_text.md

     respecting activities for the purposes of paragraph `71`(b);

-    specifying the circumstances and manner in which two or more properly documented complaints, investigations or inquiries, **including anti-circumvention complaints and investigations and scope ruling applications and scope proceedings**, may be joined and carried on as one and the persons to whom and the manner in which notice of the joining shall be given;
+    specifying the circumstances and manner in which two or more properly documented complaints, investigations or inquiries, including anti-circumvention complaints and investigations and scope ruling applications and scope proceedings, may be joined and carried on as one and the persons to whom and the manner in which notice of the joining shall be given;

     prescribing, for the purpose of subsection `74`(2), what constitutes a sufficient amount of time for interested parties to provide written comments;

   **(3)** Paragraph 97(1)(g) of the Act is replaced by the following:

-    defining the expression "person interested" for the purpose of subsection 45(6) or section 89 or 95 **and the expression "interested person" for the purpose of subsections 61(1.1), 63(1) or 67(4)**;
+    defining the expression "person interested" for the purpose of subsection 45(6) or section 89 or 95 and the expression "interested person" for the purpose of subsections 61(1.1), 63(1) or 67(4);

     prescribing what constitutes a complete application for the purposes of subsection 63(7);